fastrgv/AdaVenture/README.md

 Build scripts for GNU Ada, which comes with its own g++ compiler, are provided.

+Of course, the build scripts need to be adjusted to reference your actual installation directory for the Ada compiler.

 -------------------------------------------------------

 **msWin64** => setpath64.bat + w64cmp.bat (read ~docs\gnuAdaOnWindows.txt)

-Note that the above windows build scripts might need to be adjusted to reference your actual installation directory for the GNU Ada compiler.

 ------------------------------------------------------
 **MacOSX** => ocmp.sh

 ------------------------------------------------------
-**GNU/Linux** => mcmp.sh:
+**GNU/Linux** => lcmp.sh:

 uses dynamic linking for some common shared libraries that are delivered in this bundle under ./libs/gnu/.
 These are used to build the [gnu/linux] executable, which should run in the presence of ./libs/gnu/, whether or not your system has those shared libraries installed.

 If the delivered linux binary does not run...

 * Manually install GNU Ada.
-* Rerun the compile script mcmp.sh.
+* Rerun the compile script lcmp.sh.

 ### Fixable link problems during linux build: